opentx/opentx.github.io/downloads.md

 ### OpenTX 2.0 branch

 Deprecated, no more support will be given but firmware downloads are still available for the time being.
 2.0 introduced the Virtual Inputs system.
-This branch is the first to support the FrSky Taranis Plus and the Turnigy 9XR-Pro.
+This branch is the first to support the FrSky Taranis X9D+ and the Turnigy 9XR-Pro.

 <ul class="posts">